 The RNG, Save Scumming, and You

 Without delving deep into computer programming and algorithims: the Random Number Generator is the digital 'die' who's rolls decide the fate of the internal mechanics, odds, and outcomes of XCOM.
 Different actions and events are manipulated at different times by the RNG, and learning when and how means you can manipulate the game through what is known as "Save Scumming."
 In Scumming, what is done is that, through save-state management, you can remember what did occur in one attempt at a round of engagement in the battlefield, or certain events in the Base, and take advantage of RNG results.

 As it sounds, Save Scumming is usually considered as a cheat.
+High risks and high losses are inherent to the spirit of XCOM as well, so you may be doing yourself a disservice (and spend a lot of excess time) in gameplay if you attempt to bring back every soldier in pristine condition.
 If cheating is not for you or if you have Enemy Within's Second Wave option of the same name toggled (although it affects shots on the battlefield only), you may still find this information to be informative.